entertainmenttechnology/Smith-MTEC3501-2025F/documents-Class/Presentation/02-Presentation_Deliverables.md

-# 📌 MTEC 3501: March 17 Project Proposal Presentation – Deliverables
+# 📌 MTEC 3501: Mid-term Project Proposal Presentation – Deliverables

 ## **Overview**
 The **March 17 Presentation** serves as a critical checkpoint where students will complete the **Research/Design** phase via a juried **assessment** of the proposal's feasability and potential.
 After integrating feedbacck from this presentation, you will then move into **early Production planning**.
 Students must clearly define their project vision, research findings, production milestones, and **what their end-of-semester proof of concept will be** (even though it will not be built yet).